eth-cscs/firecrest/doc/source/tutorial.rst

 In the field labeled *data*, we can see the information about the slurm job.
 You can get Slurm's `job id` as well as the status of the submission, which in this case was successful.
+You can also get the path of the output and error files from the jobs (`job_file_out` and `job_file_err`) as well as the content of the file at the time of the submission.
+Since the jobs was just submitted, the files will most likely be empty.
 The rest of the fields are about the FirecREST task.

 .. tip::